zgphp/zgphp-meetup-talks/README.md

 If there is a topic you're interested in hearing more about, you're welcome to create a new issue and describe the topic.

 ⚠️ __Important__: Please, go through the issue list and see if there is an issue with the same (or very similar) topic.
-If there is somethin really similar to what you'd want to hear more about, add a thumb up 👍🏻 instead of creating a new issue.
+If there is something really similar to what you'd want to hear more about, add a thumb up 👍🏻 instead of creating a new issue.

 ## Disclaimer